 Upon entering into the MIT License Agreement, the Company paid a \$50 license fee payment and issued to MIT shares of our common stock equal to 5% of total then-outstanding capital stock.
 The Company is required to pay certain annual license maintenance fees which may be credited to running royalties during the same calendar year, if any, and to make potential milestone payments up to \$2,900 on each Licensed Product or Licensed Process.
-In addition, The Company is required to pay a low single-digit royalty on Licensed Products and Licensed Processes and a low-twenties royalty on sublicense revenues.
-In the year ended December 31, 2019 the Company paid MIT a royalty of \$16,000 related to the upfront payment received from Astellas, see Note 12.
+In addition, the Company is required to pay a low single-digit royalty on Licensed Products and Licensed Processes and a low-twenties royalty on sublicense revenues.

-The MIT License Agreement will remain in effect until the expiration or abandonment of all issued patents, including filed patent applications licensed thereunder, unless terminated earlier.
+The MIT License Agreement will remain in effect until the expiration or abandonment of all issued patents and filed patent applications licensed thereunder remain in effect, unless terminated earlier.
 The Company has the right to terminate for any reason upon a 3-month prior written notice.
 MIT shall have the right to terminate if the Company ceases to carry on any business related to the MIT License Agreement.
 MIT may terminate the MIT License Agreement for the Company's material breach uncured within ninety (90) days (or thirty (30) days in the case of nonpayment).
-MIT may also terminate the MIT License Agreement if the Company or our affiliates commence any action against MIT to declare or render any claim of the licensed patent rights invalid, unpatentable, unenforceable, or non-infringed (a patent challenge), or if our sublicensee commences such actions and the Company does not terminate such sublicense within thirty (30) days after MIT's demand.
+MIT may also terminate the MIT License Agreement if the Company or its affiliates commence any action against MIT to declare or render any claim of the licensed patent rights invalid, unpatentable, unenforceable, or non-infringed (a patent challenge), or if the Company's sublicensee commences such actions and the Company does not terminate such sublicense within thirty (30) days after MIT's demand.
 MIT has the right to increase all payments due, instead of terminating the MIT License Agreement in the case of a patent challenge.